 I began singing more at home too, which I’d stopped when I became involved with an abusive partner.
 It was like finding a part of myself I’d forgotten.

 After my first choir performance, I realised I’d also made a lot of new friends.
 This was a huge deal to me as I’d become quite lonely going through my divorce.
-I’d become a heavy smoker and as breathing is so important when you sing, I was motivated to give up after being in a choir for about a year.
+I was a heavy smoker and as breathing is so important when you sing, I was motivated to give up after being in a choir for about a year.
 I really notice how much better my breath control is now and how much better my singing voice has become.

 My experiences of being in a community choir have helped me hugely.
 I’ve achieved things I thought I could never do and ended up feeling extremely proud.
 During a recent interview I had to give on Radio 4, I was able to centre myself and find the space I needed by concentrating on my breathing.
 It gave me the confidence I needed to take the leap and “just do it”.